How bold do you have to be to spray-paint a police car?

 While most automotive vandals are not quite so ambitious, as their labors shrink in scale they become even more creepy.
 A scratch through the paint down the length of your new car is personal.

 Keying, broken windows and slashed tires are the most common vandalism claims, according to Angela Thorpe, spokesperson for State Farm.
 Even a simple keying can cost thousands of dollars to repair, if the scratch is deep and across several body panels.

 "If the damage is severe or if the vehicle is older and has a lower actual cash value," Thorpe says, "it doesn't make financial sense to repair the car."

-A vandalized car is bad enough, but without the proper insurance, it can turn into a very expensive headache.
-Vandalism falls under the comprehensive portion of your policy.
+A vandalized car is bad enough, but without the proper car insurance, it can turn into a very expensive headache.
+Vandalism insurance coverage falls under the comprehensive portion of your policy.
 If you are carrying a basic policy offering only liability coverage, you will be on your own when it comes to repair costs.

 Vandalism is criminal mischief

 A 2010 survey by Direct Line, a British insurer, found that four in 10 motorists had reported vandalism damage.
 The most common types were:

 - Keyed or scratched paintwork - 52 percent

 - Broken side mirrors - 34 percent

 - Smashed windows - 22 percent